gabeseltzer/Gradient-App/README.md

 This app was created by Gabriel Seltzer.
 Some of the code/ideas came from Colby Lippincott.
 It is licensed under LGPL V3.
 There's a copy of the license in the repo, as per the requirements of the license.

 **Please post any and all issues so I can fix them, and share your results with me as well!
-I want to know that my code works, so send pictures!**
+I want to know that my code works, so send pictures!
+If you have any suggestions, or looked at my code and want to make it less terrible, please also get in touch with me.**

 Check out my first prerelease here: https://github.com/Memnarch1113/Gradient-App/releases